ray155093/azure-docs.zh-tw/articles/active-directory/active-directory-app-gallery-listing.md

 <properties
-   pageTitle="在 Azure Active Directory 應用程式庫中列出您的應用程式" description="如何列出 Azure Active Directory 組件庫中支援單一登入的應用程式 | Microsoft Azure" services="active-directory" documentationCenter="dev-center-name"
+   pageTitle="Listing your application in the Azure Active Directory application gallery" description="How to list an application that supports single sign-on in the Azure Active Directory gallery | Microsoft Azure" services="active-directory" documentationCenter="dev-center-name" authors="bryanla" manager="mbaldwin" editor=""/>
-   authors="msmbaldwin"
-   manager="mbaldwin"
-   editor=""/>